spinnaker/spinnaker/documentation/collab_dev.md

 required to evaluate such things honestly, and not be motivated by your desire (or your cube-mate's desire) to get their code merged.
-Also, see "Holds" below - any reviewer can issue a "hold" to indicate that the PR is, in fact, copmlicated or complex and deserves further review.
+Also, see "Holds" below - any reviewer can issue a "hold" to indicate that the PR is, in fact, complicated or complex and deserves further review.

 PRs that are incorrectly judged to be mergeable - e.g., if subsequent